manuelkoso/advanced_programming_2021/c++/06_error_handling/notes.md

 ```

-The reccomendetion is to use smart pointers like unique pointers.
+The reccomendation is to use smart pointers like unique pointers.

 If we are sure that a function doesn't throw an exeption we can put the keyword `noexcept`.
 If this keyword is present the compiler will create a faster code.